 The President shall serve for a term of two years from August 1st through July 31st.
 When elected, the President will serve the two-year term as both President and Senator.
 In the event of a Senator's election to the presidency, the Senator shall complete the two-year term provided for this office without regard to the length of time remaining in the Senator's elected term.
 In the event that the President is unable or unwilling to complete the term, the Vice President will assume the responsibility of the office through July 31st, with a permanent President elected in the spring during the regular election process.

 The President of the Faculty Senate shall be the presiding officer of the Senate.
 In the President's absence, the Vice President shall preside.
 The presiding officer shall conduct meetings according to Robert's Rules of Order and may vote only to break a tie.

 The Vice President and Secretary will be elected no later than the last meeting of the Senate in the spring semester.

 The Parliamentarian will be appointed by the President of the Senate.

-These officers serve a term of one year beginning in the fall semester.
+These officers serve a term of one year from August 1st through July 31st.